Internships & Co-ops

 Over 70% of business students complete at least 1 internship or co-op, because they understand the importance and value.
 The Business Career Accelerator specifically targets the business specializations to help students secure these opportunities.

-- To provide students with a link to their professional markets, improving post-graduation job opportunities.
+- Provide a link to professional markets, improving post-graduation job opportunities.

 - The internship, even though it includes actual operation on the facilities of the employer, is similar to training which would be given in an educational environment;